Lust for Life (Iggy Pop album): Artwork and release

 The cover photo was by Andy Kent, who also shot the cover for The Idiot.
 It was taken in Pop's dressing room while he was preparing to talk to an interviewer during his UK tour.
 Kent stated: "It was a lucky great shot.
-This was Jimmy.
+This was [Pop].
 The nice guy, a guy you'd like to hang out with."
 Nicholas Pegg writes that the cover provides a stark contrast to The Idiot, in that Pop's healthy appearance and smiling gaze represent Lust for Lifes overall positive tone compared to its predecessor.

 Lust for Life was released through RCA on September 9, 1977, (Note: Chris O'Leary and AllMusic give the release date as August 29, 1977, while Paul Trynka and Joe Ambrose give a date of September 7, 1977.) with the catalog number RCA PL-12488.
 It received little promotion from RCA, primarily due to the death of Elvis Presley two weeks earlier, whose catalog the label was adamant on reissuing.
 Although RCA had pressed decent quantities of the album, once the first pressings were sold out, there were none left.
 Tony Sales recalled: "Lust for Life just disappeared from the shelves, and that was it."
 Paul Trynka notes that whereas The Idiot had received a decent amount of press coverage, Lust for Life, which he calls "the most overtly commercial album of Iggy Pop's career"—and the record that marked his "return to health and happiness"—received little, contributing to its poor performance.

 Despite little promotion and lack of vinyl pressings, Lust for Life managed to peak at number 28 on the UK Albums Chart and remained Pop's highest-charting release in the UK until 2016's Post Pop Depression.
 It also peaked at number 120 on the US Billboard Top LPs & Tape chart, and performed well in the Netherlands, peaking at number 8.
 "Success", backed with "The Passenger", was released on September 30, 1977, as a single from the album, but failed to chart.